Lessons from Week 12 in NFL: Chiefs know their weakness, still can't stop it

 Not so fast, say the Atlanta Falcons, who, yes, lost to the Panthers in Charlotte but haven't played the Saints yet and know a little something about finishing strong.
 Atlanta has won three in a row -- including one in Seattle -- since that loss to the Panthers and has four division games left.

 The Falcons and Panthers each still have to play the Minnesota Vikings, who beat New Orleans in Week 1, while the Saints' only remaining non-division game is against the New York Jets, so that seems to work in the Saints' favor.
 But ultimately, you can't have any idea how this will turn out.
 The NFC South could put three teams in the playoffs.
-If that happens and Carolina is the division champ, then the Saints-Falcons wild-card game on the weekend of Jan.
-6-7 would be the third game between those two teams in a span of one calendar month.
-If the Saints won the division and the Panthers and Falcons both made the playoffs, Carolina and Atlanta would play each other in consecutive weeks, as they finish the regular season against each other in Atlanta on New Year's Eve.
+If that happens, you could end up with a scenario in which the Saints and Falcons play three games against each other in a span of five weeks, or one in which the Panthers and Falcons meet in a Dec.
+31 regular-season finale and then again six or seven days later in the wild-card round.
 Zany stuff.